-In case that you need to travel around the world and you are a customer of Verizon, you might want to know how to stay connected.
-Chances are that you don’t know how to do it, but the roaming Verizon service is vital, especially when it comes to traveling and that’s something that a lot of people might not know.
+In case that you need to travel around the world, and you are a Verizon wireless customer, you might want to know how to remain connected.
+Chances are that you don’t know how to activate a cellular service, but the roaming Verizon service is an option provided by this company, especially when it comes to traveling and that’s something that many people might not know.

 Therefore, that’s why we are about to talk not only about the service but also about other alternatives to the roaming service.
-In case that you find this interesting, it’s time for you to know more about it.
+In case that you find this interesting, it’s time for you to have additional information.

 How does the Verizon roaming work?

-If we want to talk about the basic things of the roaming service, then Verizon roaming works just like any other service out there.
-People can easily access it through two different plans, so that’s what is really important here.
+If we want to discuss the basic features of the roaming service, then Verizon roaming works just like any other service available.
+People can easily access it through two different plans, so that’s what is crucial here.

-We can simply tell that the service is quite basic to understand, but as they offer two different plans, people must know everything about them first.
+We can simply say that the service is quite basic to understand, but as they offer two different plans, travelers must know everything about them first.

-On one hand, we have the International Travel Pass, which can be purchased for 10$ or 5$ per day depending on the country people are traveling to.
-People can also extend the benefits they are receiving by paying a bit more for it.
+On one hand, we have the International Travel Pass, which can be purchased for $10 or $5 per day depending on the country people are traveling to.
+People can also extend the benefits they are receiving by paying a bit more.

 Verizon roaming rates

-We already talked about the services that Verizon offers to people.
-It is fair to say that the two services are quite good and can meet people’s expectations, but they also offer extra messages, phone calls, and mobile data to their users.
+We already discussed the services that Verizon offers to people.
+It is fair to say that the two services are of good quality and can meet up to customer’s expectations, but they also offer extra messages, phone calls, and cellular data to their users.

 But, what about the Verizon rates?
 Are they affordable for everyone or, do people need to be careful with what they use while traveling?